Kristina01111000/Drws_site/README.md

 - check once a month to see if i can get the justified text to stick
 - he is going to send me a copy of the app to look at, its still in sandbox mode

+- make sure the other emails aren't being sent to me